HLIP Ablation

 sentence dropout ct

-sentence dropout (solid)
+full report vs sentence dropout (solid)

 sentence dropout mri